zestia/glide/README.md

 ### Device Support

-- iPhone 3, 4 and 5
+- iPhone 9.3+
-- Android 4+
-- Android 2.3 (working solution)
+- Android 4.4+
-* Glide only works in weblkit based browsers at this time
+* Glide only works in Webkit based browsers at this time

 ## Markup